as

 # The "override_command_component" field is only necessary when the "component-id" specified in the [[extras]]

 # section differs from the one you're providing here.
-This allows you to use a different component for
+This enables you to use a different component for

 # command execution than the one initially defined in the extras, giving you flexibility in your